davydotcom/grails-news-workshop/LAB02.md

 We need to implement a controller and view to list all submitted posts as well as to allow the submission of posts

 * The Root URL should list posts submitted by date descending (30 per page)
-* The page should contain a Submit link to submit your own news posts to the page
+* The web app should container a /submit url for submitting posts

 To get started we must first create a `PostController`: